About the Dominican Republic

-The Dominican Republic has the lowest investment in education in Latin America and the Caribbean with only 1.9% of its GDP invested in public education.
-Without sufficient funds being invested in school supplies and infrastructure, extracurricular activities, teacher/parent training and transportation to and from schools, Dominican children lack the resources needed for a proper education.
-These deficiencies, among others, are very important conditions that affect enrollment, attendance levels, drop out rates, cognitive capacity of students, and graduation rates.
+The Dominican Republic has one of the lowest investment in education in Latin America and the Caribbean.
+Without sufficient funds being invested in school supplies and infrastructure, Dominican children lack the resources needed for a proper education.
 Along with problems in education, children suffer significant and chronic health and nutrition problems.
 Areas of particular concern are access to care, maternal child care including nutrition, general hygiene, and the prevention of sexually transmitted infections (STI), including HIV and AIDS.

 people live there